calope/oci-arch-cassandra/README.md

 # oci-arch-cassandra

-Apache Cassandra is a distributed NoSQL database.
-It scales linearly and is highly available with no single point of failure because data is automatically replicated to multiple nodes.
-Cassandra supports data replication across multiple data centers.
+Apache Cassandra is an open-source NoSQL database.
+It scales linearly, and data is replicated automatically to multiple nodes.
+Run your Apache Cassandra clusters in Oracle Cloud Infrastructure, and take advantage of enterprise-grade reliability, security, and operational flexibility.

-This reference architecture shows a typical six-node deployment of a Cassandra cluster on Oracle Cloud Infrastructure Compute instances.

 For details of the architecture, see [_Deploy a highly available Apache Cassandra cluster_](https://docs.oracle.com/en/solutions/ha-cassandra-cluster/index.html)